-Full details of setting up the BMC Discovery adapter are included in the following sections, as listed on the left.
+Full details of setting up the BMC Discovery adapter are included in the following sections.

 Choosing a Staging Server

 The FlexNet adapter for BMC Discovery requires a 'staging server' that supports installation of the adapter's executable and of the staging database.
 Several configurations are possible.
 The staging server may be installed on: